Meteosource/pymeteosource/README.md

 ```

 ### Historical weather
-Users with paid subscription to Meteosource can retrieve historical weather and long-term statistics from `time_machine` endpoint, using `get_time_machine()` method:
+Users with paid subscription to Meteosource can retrieve historical weather, daily summaries and long-term statistics from `time_machine` endpoint, using `get_time_machine()` method:

 ```python
 # Get the historical weather